Why SenseBallGet ready for tomorrow’s game !

 What should we concentrate on for “The Future Game”?

-• The ability to play quickly and accurately in crowded areas keeping possession of the ball at all times.
+• The ability to play quickly and accurately in crowded areas while keeping possession of the ball at all times.

 • The ability to receive the ball and exchange passes while moving at optimum speed.